MC-Smithsonian Faculty Fellowships

 The program is interdisciplinary and open to faculty from all three campuses.
 The Smithsonian Faculty Fellowship program is a year-long commitment and is considered a part of your workload assignment; it is open to both full-time and part-time faculty.
 Fellows are awarded three ESH per semester, a total of six ESH for their work and participation.
 The Fellowship program has created new pathways for teaching and learning at Montgomery College since 1998.
 One former Fellow recently told us the program was for her “an innovative experience for both the fellows and their students!
 Education in its richest sense.”

-We are excited to announce our 2021 theme, “Facing the Complex, Multiple Challenges of the 21st Century”, one which offers opportunities for all disciplines.
+We are excited to announce our 2023 theme, “The Evolving Role of Museums: Preserving the Past, Portraying the Present, and Shaping the Future" , one which offers opportunities for all disciplines.
 Participating faculty will learn how to teach with objects and museums, create engaging new lessons and assignments that support core content and will be integrated with live or virtual field trips to Smithsonian Institution museums.
-You will experiment with time-tested as well as novel pedagogical approaches to help Montgomery College students formulate their own questions, generate knowledge and develop more sophisticated approaches to problem-solving.
+You will experiment with time-tested as well as novel pedagogical approaches to help Montgomery College students formulate their own questions, generate knowledge, and develop more sophisticated approaches to problem-solving.

 Part 1: Expression of Interest